 American Battle Monuments Commission (ABMC) - Frederick D. Voorhis

-Thanks to Edward Rogers and Daniel Leahy for their assistance with this profile
+Thanks to Edward Rogers and Daniel Leahy for additional information

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?